luisdiaz9/plotly-challenge/README.md

 Use Flask API starter code to serve the data needed for your plots.
 Test your routes by visiting each one in the browser.

-Pip install -r requirements.txt before you start the server.
+Pip install -r requirements.txt before starting the server.